 The introduction of the second stage of the VAT e-commerce package and the extensive changes were postponed to 1 July 2021 in line with the EU.
 The implementation into national law was carried out by the Annual Tax Act 2020.

-In the course of the implementation of the resulting change, there are far-reaching VAT changes that entail extensive adjustments for the affected companies, for example:
+During the implementation of the resulting change, there are far-reaching VAT changes that entail extensive adjustments for the affected companies, for example:

 - The new version of § 3c UStG: The term mail-order sales will be replaced by intra-Community distance sales and expanded by new regulations concerning deliveries in which the goods are imported into the European Union from the territory of a third country